 - Breakaway Pop Hit: New Edition recorded a cover version of "Christmas All Over the World" for their 1985 Christmas EP of the same title, which still receives airplay to this day in shopping malls and the like, whereas Sheena Easton's original version hasn't received so much as a CD release.

-Dueling Movies: With Disney's One Magic Christmas, another movie that brought Santa Claus and the North Pole into the then-present day and opened just 5 days prior to this one in November 1985.
-Neither film was a box-office success, and Santa Claus: The Movie got openly mocked in the press because it was far more expensive and thus the bigger flop.
+- Dueling Movies: With Disney's One Magic Christmas, another movie that brought Santa Claus and the North Pole into the then-present day and opened just 5 days prior to this one in November 1985.
+Neither film was a box-office success.
+Santa Claus: The Movie actually opened the same day as Rocky IV, which sucked a lot of air out of the room and was the third-biggest film of its year, and was openly mocked in the press because it was far more expensive and thus the bigger flop.
 But it is far better remembered and liked these days; it has an excellent DVD package and a modest but affectionate following among kids who grew up with it.
-One Magic Christmas has a Vanilla Edition and is ignored by the company's most ardent fans; even the Christmas season and Disneycember haven't been enough reason for Doug Walker to so much as mention it.
-It's rare for the non-Disney release to win a dueling movies battle, but this one did.
+One Magic Christmas has a Vanilla Edition and is ignored by the company's most ardent fans; even the Christmas season and Disneycember haven't been enough reason for Doug Walker to so much as mention it as of 2019.
+It's rare for the non-Disney release to win a dueling movies battle, but this one has.

 - Exiled from Continuity: Early development had Rudolph included alongside the traditional reindeer, but when the filmmakers realized he isn't a Public Domain Character this was nixed.